-Award of MSc in Actuarial Management with Data Science requires a credit weighted average of at least 50% over 8 courses at grades A-D plus project work (or other form of assessment) at a minimum of grade C.
+Award of MSc in Actuarial Science requires a credit weighted average of at least 50% over 8 courses at grades A-D plus project work (or other form of assessment) at a minimum of grade C.

-Award of MSc in Actuarial Management with Data Science with Distinction requires a credit weighted average of at least 70% over 8 courses at grades A-C plus project work (or other form of assessment) at a minimum of grade A.
+Award of MSc in Actuarial Science with Merit requires a credit weighted average of at least 60% over 8 courses at grades A-C plus project work (or other form of assessment) at a minimum of grade B.

-Award of MSc in Actuarial Management with Data Science with Merit requires a credit weighted average of at least 60% over 8 courses at grades A-C plus project work (or other form of assessment) at a minimum of grade B.
+Award of MSc in Actuarial Science with Distinction requires a credit weighted average of at least 70% over 8 courses at grades A-D plus project work (or other form of assessment) at a minimum of grade A.